 Cytokine storm is toxic and can lead directly to cell death and organ injury, while triggering a hyperinflammatory response that can potentiate severity of illness and death in critical illnesses.
 For example, in sepsis – defined as organ dysfunction caused by a dysregulated host response to an infection, cytokine storm often plays a dangerous role.
 Currently, there are no approved specific treatments of sepsis.
 Many attempts to control cytokine storm in sepsis with targeted anti-inflammatory or immunosuppressant drugs or biologics have failed.

-CytoSorb benefits as a broad spectrum treatment of cytokine storm, capable of removing a broad range of cytokines and other inflammatory mediators, with more than 45,000 square meters of surface area, or 7 football fields of surface area, to bind cytokines in a single CytoSorb cartridge.
+CytoSorb is an extracorporeal cytokine adsorber that is capable of removing a broad range of cytokines, often called a cytokine storm, with more than 45,000 square meters of surface area, or 7 football fields of surface area, to bind cytokines in a single CytoSorb cartridge.